 Euroculture Erasmus Mundus student scholarships

 The Erasmus Mundus Programme provides EU-funded scholarships for Third Country students and EU/EEA students who have applied to and have been accepted by the Euroculture Master Course.
-There is only a limited number of grants available each year.
-For those applying to start in 2019, several grants will be available.
+There is around 24 grants available each year.
+For those applying to start in 2019, grants will be available.